Louvre Museum Attack: Suspected Terrorist Shot Near Famous Museum

 Trump Appoints Anti-Semitic Stephen Bannon To Senior Position…

-The museum was temporarily put on lockdown, and now is closed for the day.
+The museum was temporarily put on lockdown, and now it is closed for the day.
 If it was a terrorist plot, it seems to only involve one man, whose plan was foiled as he is in custody.
-The backpacks did not include explosives.
+The two backpacks he was carrying did not include explosives.

 #Francia en alerta por ataque terrorista en Museo del #Louvre [FOTOS] ►https://t.co/EMyLZUUpOF pic.twitter.com/RSyaEOqoMr